ionic-team/ionic-docs/src/pages/appflow/quickstart/deploy.md

 if you have one and your plan includes them.
 You can also pick a [channel](/docs/appflow/deploy/channels) to automatically assign the build to when it completes.
 For the quickstart tutorial we will leave both options blank.
-Once the build begins you will be able to watch it's progess and look at the logs if you encounter errors.
+Once the build begins you will be able to watch it's progress and look at the logs if you encounter errors.

 ![Running Web Build](/docs/assets/img/appflow/gif-start-web-build.gif)